ymasory/iText-4.2.0/README.md

 Here are some options:
 - If you are okay with the AGPL, send your contributions [upstream](http://itextpdf.com/).
-- A fork of this project with a LGPL/MPL license is actively maintained and developed here:  This is actively maintained and improved here: https://github.com/librePDF/OpenPDF/
+- A fork of this project with a LGPL/MPL license is actively maintained and developed here: https://github.com/librePDF/OpenPDF/

 Good luck!